 - (i) Salvador P. Escaño Chair

 - (ii) Efren A. Palma Member

-- (iii) Vicente O. Afable Member (Independent Director served until November 12, 2012, as he passed away on same date)
+- (iii) Roland Joey R. de Lara Member (Independent Director)

 Board Compensation and Remuneration Committee

 The Board Compensation and Remuneration Committee is primarily tasked to establish and evaluate formal and transparent procedures for developing policies on executive remuneration and for fixing the remuneration packages of the directors and officers, to designate the amount of remuneration, which shall be sufficient to attract and retain directors and officers needed to successfully run the Company, The members of the Board Compensation and Remuneration Committee are: